sppalkia/sppalkia.github.io/_includes/text/intro.md

+I am a first year Computer Science PhD student at the Massachuesetts Institute of Technology.
+My advisor is [Matei Zaharia](http://people.csail.mit.edu/matei/), and my research interests include cloud computing, distrbuted systems, and computer networks.
+I am currently supported by the Jacobs Presedential Fellowship.

-I recently finished my undergrad at UC Berkeley with a degree in Electrical Engineering and Computer Science.
-In September 2015, I will begin pursuing a Ph.D. at the Massachusetts Institute of Technology, supported by the Jacobs Presidential Fellowship.
+In Fall 2014, I graduated from UC Berkeley with a degree in Electrical Engineering and Computer Science.